roham1rmsp/space-battle/README.md

 # space battle
-In this game we have two spaceships that fighting each other
+In this game we have two spaceships that are fighting each other